dmpjs/linkedlist/README.md

 A linked list is a common data structure made of a chain of nodes in which each node contains a value and a pointer to the next node in the chain.

-The head pointer points to the first node, and the last element of the list points to null.
+The head pointer points to the head node, and the tail element of the list points to null.
 When the list is empty, the head pointer points to null.

 ## Installation